ooni/2022-04-websteps-illustrated/spec/ts-032-websteps-core.md

 The former endpoint is a web API, and the latter uses WebSocket.

-The check-in API will provide WebSocket clients with a list of available TH URLs.
+The check-in API will provide clients with a list of available TH URLs.
 Clients SHOULD attempt all available URLs before giving up.
-They SHOULD also remember which URLs worked and attempt using them first in subsequent attempts to round trip with the TH.
+They SHOULD also remember which URLs worked and attempt using them first in subsequent round trips with the TH.

 For both web and WebSocket endpoints, clients send the following THRequest: